tdeekens/grunt-licensy/README.md

 ```

 An example configuration can be found [here](https://github.com/tdeekens/grunt-licensy/blob/master/grunt/tasks/licensy.js) and if you want to check the options you might want to check the [Gruntfile](https://github.com/tdeekens/grunt-licensy/blob/master/tasks/licensy.js) itself.
+An example output on the other hand is [here](https://github.com/tdeekens/grunt-licensy/blob/master/dist/licensy.json).

 ## Developing & Contributing